sworrl/TairyGreeneText/README.md

 *   **Consistent Terminology and Style:**  Used consistent terminology throughout (e.g., "script" instead of sometimes "script file").
 *   **Removed Redundancy:** Removed the extra spaces in your original input, which are not needed in Markdown.
 * Added help command to the argument list

-This revised version provides a clear, well-formatted, and user-friendly help section suitable for inclusion in a GitHub README.

 ## License